BashPH/ph-msisdn/README.md

 /**
  *
  * Validate does the ff:
- * 1.) it checks if mobile number provided is null using Msisdn::isNull().
- * 2.) it checks if mobile number is empty using Msisdn::isEmpty().
+ * 1.) it checks if mobile number is empty using Msisdn::isEmpty().
- * 3.) it checks if mobile number if numeric (including some symbols) using Msisdn::isNumber()
+ * 2.) it checks if mobile number if numeric (including some symbols) using Msisdn::isNumber()
- * 4.) it cleans the mobile number using Msisdn::clean().
+ * 3.) it cleans the mobile number using Msisdn::clean().
- * 5.) it validates the length (numbers with prefix should be between 10 to 11).
+ * 4.) it validates the length (numbers with prefix should be between 10 to 11).
- * 6.) it loads the prefix using Msisdn::listPrefix().
+ * 5.) it loads the prefix using Msisdn::listPrefix().
- * 7.) it checks if prefix with the loaded prefix.
+ * 6.) it checks if prefix with the loaded prefix.
- * 8.) it create an array for response, uses Msisdn::format to format mobile number.
+ * 7.) it create an array for response, uses Msisdn::format to format mobile number.
  */

 // example using valid number.